copypastel/tweetmail/README.markdown

 Usage
 -----

-Edit `config/config.template.yaml` by entering your SMTP server's information for emailing and save it as config.yaml.
+Edit `config/server-settings.template.yaml` by entering your SMTP server's information for emailing and save it as config.yaml.
 The example is set up for gmail.
+If you wish you may edit `user-config.template.yaml` and supply it as a command line option specified later.

 Run `bin/tweetmail` with a twitter username and an email to send the @reply twitters to.
 It's suggested to run the script with `-w` to write a config file that keeps track of the latest @reply twitter that was sent.
 Afterwards, run `bin/tweetmail` with the `-c` option, specifying the previous config file which should rest neatly inside `config/`.
+You need to have a server settings config file located at `config/server-settings.yaml`.
+If you have more then one server settings file you can use -s to specify which file.

 Lessons Learned
 ---------------